spotlightpa/poor-richard/content/news/2025-08-25-SPLBUDGUPDATE0825.md

 +++
-authors = ["Stephen Caruso", "Katie Meyer"] blurb = "The Shapiro administration previously said the special transit funding, which the GOP wants to tap, was allocated to long-term projects." byline = "Stephen Caruso and Katie Meyer of Spotlight PA" description = "To reverse SEPTA cuts, PA Gov. Josh Shapiro is open to a GOP plan to use special transit funding, but only in a broader package." draft = false feed-exclude = false image = "cas/9y7f-g3f9-7vjp-gmhv.jpeg"
+authors = ["Stephen Caruso", "Katie Meyer"] blurb = "However, the governor has rejected a GOP idea to use some of the transit money for roads and bridges." byline = "Stephen Caruso and Katie Meyer of Spotlight PA" description = "To reverse SEPTA cuts, Gov. Josh Shapiro is open to a GOP plan to use special transit funding, but only in a broader package and with some changes." draft = false feed-exclude = false image = "cas/9y7f-g3f9-7vjp-gmhv.jpeg"